Madour/LDtkLoader/README.md

 cmake --build . --config {Debug|Release}
 ```

-This will generate the static library (debug library has the suffix '-d').
+This will generate the static library.
+Debug library has the suffix '-d'.

-Additional CMake options you can pass :
+Additional CMake options :

  - `-DLDTK_NO_THROW` : to print message and exit when there is an error instead of throwing exceptions
  - `-DBUILD_API_TEST` : to build the API test example, to make sure the library works as expected
  - `-DBUILD_SFML_EXAMPLE=ON` : to build the SFML example (requires SFML installed)
-    - set `-DSFML_ROOT=/path/to/SFML/` if CMake is unable to find it
-    - set `-DSFML_STATIC_LIBRARIES=TRUE` if you want to link the static libraries

  - `-DBUILD_SDL_EXAMPLE=ON` : to build the SDL example (requires SDL2 and SDL2_image installed)
  - `-DBUILD_RAYLIB_EXAMPLE=ON` : to build the raylib example (requires raylib installed)

 ### Install